-Information about the budget should be communicated to all the various groups and individuals within the organisation.
+Information about the budget should be communicated to all the various groups and individuals within the organization.

-Peoples responsibilities with regards to the preparation of the budget is communicated to them.
+People’s responsibilities with regard to the preparation of the budget is communicated to them.
 Those who have an interest in the budget also communicate their expectations to the budget communication.

 DETERMINING THE OBJECTIVES AND GOALS OF THE BUDGET:

-Also the required number of personnel should to be used to implement the budget should be made clear.
+Also, the required number of personnel to be used to implement the budget should be made clear.